phanguy30/AI-PRs-Autonomy/README.md

      RQ1 summaries and figures.
    - `scripts/RQ2.ipynb` – uses `data/pr_rq2.csv` to
      produce the RQ2 figures (task-type bar chart and size/complexity boxplots).
-   - `scripts/RQ3.ipynb` – compares agents using the same aggregated data.
+   - `scripts/RQ3.ipynb` – uses `data/pr_rq2.csv` to compute the RQ3 summary table
+  (acceptance rate and turnaround time by interaction level) and generate the RQ3 plots.

 Run all cells in each notebook to reproduce the analyses and figures used in the report.